Date first published: 09/11/2021

 Why it matters

-The deepening polarization poses three major risks.
+The deepening polarisation poses three major risks.
 First, it strongly undermines the fragile political stability in Georgia.
 Since the 2020 elections and the subsequent refusal of the opposition to take seats in the Parliament, a significant portion of the public has called for snap elections.
 GD keeps refusing these demands, hence contributing to the increasing frustration of disenchanted Georgians.
 Second, it slows down the consolidation of democracy and jeopardises the country’s relationship with the West.
 Georgia was the first country to launch democratic processes in the South Caucasus and to aspire to European Union (EU) membership.
 However, polarisation has hindered the country’s democratic consolidation.
 The lack of progress on democracy has amplified the EU and NATO’s reluctance to consider Georgia’s membership.
 Finally, the polarisation has a negative impact on Tbilisi’s economic performance.
 As the current political debate focuses almost exclusively on the domestic disputes between the government and the opposition, it leaves little space to discuss important international projects.

 Background